 2024 GERMINATION SUPPRESSION RELEASE

 Turner reminded the TAC of the germination suppression release coming up in late May.
 Target is 1500 cfs at GI from June 1 to 30.
 With eight days travel time, release scheduled to start around May 24th.
 Over Past releases were between 30,000 and 80,000 acre feet.
 This will be the fifth year of implementation.
 125,000 -130,000 acre feet in EA currently.
 Biweekly coordination calls will be set up to implement.
 Hegg asked what is the monitoring plan moving forward?
 Henry asked if she meant the plan for evaluating success?
 Henry said EDO put a draft plan together for the reporting session with several ideas for using remotely sensed and field data to evaluate success.
 So far we see good support for water working where we get good channel coverage, but where there are flow splits, like Rowe, not working.
 EDO will be starting data analysis this year continuing into 2025.
 Hegg asked if we will be using 2024 data as well.
 Henry said yes, start with what we already have, add in 2024 when we have it.
 Multi-year analysis provides information to help us decide to continue/modify/stop the germination suppression release.
 Hegg wanted to know if conservation organizations should hold off one more year for disking (like at Rowe).
 Farnsworth said Rowe reach has already lost the battle, and our machine learning models allow us to incorporate disking.
 It may be our last germination suppression release year, Rowe stretch has not been maintained well without disking.
-Audubon should manage Rowe as they see fit.
+Audubon will continue working with PRRIP to mechanically manage Rowe as needed.
 Rabbe asked about getting the WY flow split fixed so Rowe does get water this year.
 Farnsworth said the result of this is uncertain in terms of amount of water coverage.
 So, If Rowe needs to disk to maintain WC habitat, they should do what they need to do.
 Water coverage after fixing the flow split may not be enough to deal with current vegetation.

 EDO ACTION ITEMS: